TabbycatDebate/tabbycat/README.md

 Tabbycat is a draw tabulation system for 3 vs 3 debating tournaments.
 It was used at Australs in Auckland 2010, [Wellington 2012](https://www.facebook.com/Australs2012), [Dunedin 2014](http://australs2014.herokuapp.com), [Daejeon 2015](http://australs2015.herokuapp.com) and [Perth 2016](http://australs2016.herokuapp.com), as well as [many other tournaments of all sizes](http://tabbycat.readthedocs.io/en/stable/about/tournament-history.html).

+**Want to try it out?** The best way is trial Tabbycat is just to launch a new site, as described [in our user guide](https://tabbycat.readthedocs.io/en/stable/install/heroku.html) (or [below](#installation-and-user-guide)).
+It takes just a few clicks, costs nothing, requires no technical background, and you can always deploy a fresh copy when you're ready to run your tournament.

-Our **demo site** is at [tabbycatdebate.herokuapp.com](http://tabbycatdebate.herokuapp.com/).
-It's normally up, but its form will vary from time to time as we set up new feature demos for people.
-To see a post-tournament website, have a look at the [WAustrals 2016 tab website](http://australs2016.herokuapp.com).
+To see an example of a post-tournament website, have a look at the [WAustrals 2016 tab website](http://australs2016.herokuapp.com).

 ## Features